Odinn-1982/RNK-Lobby/md/SELLER_POSITIONING_POST.md

 Hey Foundry Community,

-Today I'm releasing **RagNarok's Lobby** — a comprehensive maintenance mode system — completely free.
+Today I'm releasing **RNK Lobby** â€” a comprehensive maintenance mode system â€” completely free.
 No paywall.
 No premium features locked away.
 No compromises.
 Just pure, production-grade software with my name on it.

 **I want to be really honest about why I'm doing this.**